PM0203/IIOT_Team_Project_Group6/README.md

 Clone the files in the folder: Raspi_Codes
 - easylog_mqtt_pooler.py (This logs data from Easy Logg Sensor Through Webscraping stategy)
-- publisher.py (This gets data from sense_hat_
+- publisher.py (This gets data from sense_hat)
 - toggle_server.py (Acts as server and recieves communication through HTTP)
-- toggle_usb.py (This is responsible for Turing The UCB Hub off)
+- toggle_usb.py (This is connected through the server to control the UCB Hub)

 ⸻